MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_2/report.md

 **Results: P2 achieved 100.00% availability; P1 achieved 91.60%** over the same 10 minutes.
 The gateway stayed up during internal service restarts (fault isolation), whereas restarting the monolith caused brief edge-level outages. **The improvement is +8.4 percentage points** in favor of Project 2.
 Evidence: P2_availability_…csv and P1_availability_…csv in Services\nfr-tests\artifacts\.

-### 5.2 The system must increase the performance by 25% when in high demand (i.e. > Y requests/period) --> tested
+### 5.2 The system must increase the performance by 25% when in high demand (i.e. > Y requests/period) --> not tested yet

 ### 5.3 The system must use hardware parsimoniously, according to the runtime demanding of the system.
-Demanding peeks of >Y requests/period occur seldom. --> not tested
+Demanding peeks of >Y requests/period occur seldom. --> not tested yet

-### 5.4 The system must maintain (or improve) releasability. --> not tested
+### 5.4 The system must maintain (or improve) releasability. --> not tested yet

-### 5.5 The software clients should not be affected by the changes (if any) in the API, except in extreme cases. --> not tested
+### 5.5 The software clients should not be affected by the changes (if any) in the API, except in extreme cases. --> not tested yet

-### 5.6 The system must adhere to the company’s SOA strategy of API-led connectivity. --> not tested
+### 5.6 The system must adhere to the company’s SOA strategy of API-led connectivity. --> not tested yet

 ---